by-jp/www.byjp.me/content/notes/twitter/4340673073/index.md

 - imported
 - from-twitter
 ---
-Ha\!
-Spherical geometry in the first lecture back - shame I've been at it all week\!
+Ha!
+Spherical geometry in the first lecture back - shame I've been at it all week!